MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Description of the MiStImm computational model

-Our computer model takes a microscopic volume of the humoral phase and also a microscopically small part of the shape space universe.
-To explain what we mean by \emph{shape space}, assume that the shape of a T cell receptor (TCR) can be represented by a point in a large set of a Euclidean space.
-Theoretical considerations compared with experimental data led to the conclusion \cite{PO79} that the dimension of this shape space, i.e. the number of parameters essential in describing a binding, is not too large, probably around five.
+\paragraph*{Peptide lattice} Our computational model takes a microscopic volume of the humoral phase and also a microscopically small part of the shape space universe.
+Shape space models were used by Perelson, Segel and their colleagues since the 1970's~\cite{PO79,SP88} and also in the Celada--Seiden models mentioned above.
+To explain what we mean by shape space here, assume that the shape of a T cell receptor (TCR) can be represented by a point in a large set of a Euclidean space.
+Theoretical considerations compared with experimental data led to the conclusion~\cite{PO79} that the dimension of this shape space, i.e. the number of parameters essential in describing a binding, is not too large, probably around five.

 The microscopically small part of the shape space that we consider in our model is a small discrete $N \times N$ planar grid in the shape space (e.g. $N=1000$).
 The $x \in \{0, 1, \dots , N \}$ coordinate of a shape point may represent a ``horizontal'' coordinate of the main part of the binding profile of a TCR or an MHC+peptide complex, while the $y \in \{-N/2, \dots, N/2 \}$ coordinate may represent the ``vertical'' coordinate of the main part of the binding profile.
 A positive coordinate represents ``convexity'', while a negative coordinate represents ``concavity''.
-Figure \ref{fig:compl_shape} shows our underlying idea for the shape of a peptide characterized by a single point $(x_P,y_P)$.
+Fig.~\ref{fig:math_model}A shows our underlying idea for the shape of a peptide characterized by a single point $(x_P,y_P)$.
 Needless to say that our model of shapes is a much simplified one, but is still suitable to represent essential binding properties of antigens.
 We call the above finite square grid the peptide lattice in the sequel.